pg8wood/OSRS-touch-bar/README.md

 In order to use OSRS-touch-bar in conjunction with the RuneScape client, a private API is necessary to circumvent Apple's restrictions on hiding the Control Strip.
 As such, OSRS-touch-bar links against a private Apple framework `DFRFoundation.framework`.

-__tl;dr__ Apple probably wouldn't put this app on the Mac App Store, but plenty of other applications use this framework.
+__tl;dr__ Apple probably wouldn't put this app on the Mac App Store solely because it hides the Control Strip.

+Happy 'Scaping!